Get insider access

 See our review

-The LG C2 OLED is the best mid-range OLED TV we've tested.
-Although all OLEDs deliver similar fantastic picture quality, this one stands out for its value because it has many gaming-oriented features.
+The LG C4 OLED is one of the best upper mid-range OLED TVs we've tested.
+Although all OLEDs deliver similar fantastic picture quality, this one stands out for its value with its many gaming-oriented features.
 It provides the same stunning picture quality as other OLEDs in dark rooms, with perfect blacks and no blooming around bright objects.
-However, it uses a different OLED panel from the Samsung S95B OLED, so it's not as bright in HDR, and colors aren't as vivid.
-On the other hand, it's available in a wider range of sizes than the S95B, up to an impressive 83-inch size.
+However, it uses a different OLED panel than the Samsung S90D/S90DD OLED and the Sony A95L OLED, so its colors aren't as vibrant, and the TV is dimmer than those models.

 See our review